Resources

 A Conversation with Liz Barlowe, President, Board of Directors, Aging Life Care Association

-One of the hottest career trends in the next decade isn’t found in the tech sector, it can’t be outsourced overseas or automated, and it offers endless possibilities for advancement and satisfaction.
+One of the hottest career trends in the next decade isn’t found in the tech sector, can’t be outsourced overseas, or automated, and offers endless possibilities for advancement and satisfaction.

 For aging adults with physical and cognitive limitations who wish to remain in the familiar environment of their own home, paid in-home care workers often provide the solution.
 Understanding the differences in care providers and the roles and obligations of hiring are essential in creating a positive experience for all involved.